-- 2.2 Assessments shall be carried out in accordance with the OECD Guidelines for Multinational Enterprises (the "OECD Guidelines") (link), which states that enterprises shall, within the framework of internationally recognised human rights, the international human rights obligations of the countries in which they operate as well as relevant domestic laws and regulations: - (i) respect human rights, which means they should avoid infringing on the human rights of others and should address adverse human rights impacts with which they are involved; - (ii) within the context of their own activities, avoid causing or contributing to adverse human rights impacts and address such impacts when they occur; - (iii) seek ways to prevent or mitigate adverse human rights impacts that are directly linked to their business operations, products or services by a business relationship, even if they do not contribute to those impacts; - (iv) have a policy commitment to respect human rights; - (v) carry out human rights due diligence as appropriate to their size, the nature and context of operations and the severity of the risks of adverse human rights impacts; and - (vi) provide for or co-operate through legitimate processes in the remediation of adverse human rights impacts where they identify that they have caused or contributed to these impacts. - 2.3 Adherence to the Account applies to all entities controlled by the Group and all employees, directors, officers and agents of the Group whether or not employed directly or hired in (collectively, "Employees").
-All Employees are required to read and understand this Account and are encouraged to ask questions regarding its application.
-Employees may direct such questions to their immediate supervisor (in the absence of an actual or potential conflict of interest), a member of the executive management of Kinland or to a member of the Board. - 2.4 Employees individually are ultimately responsible for their compliance with the Account.
-Every manager will also be responsible for administering the Account as it applies to Employees and operations within their area of supervision.
-Violation of the Account will constitute grounds for disciplinary actions.
+- 2.2 Assessments shall be carried out in accordance with the OECD Guidelines for Multinational Enterprises (the "OECD Guidelines") (link), which states that enterprises shall, within the framework of internationally recognised human rights, the international human rights obligations of the countries in which they operate as well as relevant domestic laws and regulations: - (i) respect human rights, which means they should avoid infringing on the human rights of others and should address adverse human rights impacts with which they are involved; - (ii) within the context of their own activities, avoid causing or contributing to adverse human rights impacts and address such impacts when they occur; - (iii) seek ways to prevent or mitigate adverse human rights impacts that are directly linked to their business operations, products or services by a business relationship, even if they do not contribute to those impacts; - (iv) have a policy commitment to respect human rights; - (v) carry out human rights due diligence as appropriate to their size, the nature and context of operations and the severity of the risks of adverse human rights impacts; and - (vi) provide for or co-operate through legitimate processes in the remediation of adverse human rights impacts where they identify that they have caused or contributed to these impacts.

-2.5 Employees who observe or become aware of a situation that they believe to be a violation of the Account or to introduce heightened risks of non-compliance with fundamental human rights, health and safety standards or decent working conditions, whether caused by an Employee or an external business partner, have an obligation to notify their immediate supervisor, the executive management or a member of the Board unless the Account directs otherwise.
+- 2.3 Adherence to the Group's internal policies as noted in section 1.2 and the due diligence assessments noted in sections 2.1 and 2.2 applies to all entities controlled by the Group and all employees, directors, officers and agents of the Group whether employed directly or hired in (collectively, "Employees").
+All Employees are required to read and understand this Account and the Group's internal policies and are encouraged to ask questions regarding their application.
+Employees may direct such questions to their immediate supervisor (in the absence of an actual or potential conflict of interest), a member of the executive management of Kinland or to a member of the Board. - 2.4 Employees individually are ultimately responsible for their compliance with the Group's internal policies and this Account.
+Every manager will also be responsible for administering internal policies and the Account as they apply to Employees and operations within their area of supervision.
+Violation of internal policies will constitute grounds for disciplinary actions. - 2.5 Employees who observe or become aware of a situation that they believe to be a violation of the Account or to introduce heightened risks of non-compliance with fundamental human rights, health and safety standards or decent working conditions, whether caused by an Employee or an external business partner, have an obligation to notify their immediate supervisor, the executive management or a member of the Board unless the Account or the Group's internal policies direct otherwise.
 Violations involving a manager should be reported directly to a member of the Board.
 When a manager receives a report of a violation, it will be the manager's responsibility to handle the matter in consultation with a member of the Board.

 If an Employee reporting a violation wishes to remain anonymous, all reasonable steps will be taken to keep their identity confidential.
 All communications will be taken seriously and, if warranted, any reports of violations will be investigated.
-Kinland will not retaliate, or allow retaliation in respect of any reports made by an Employee in good faith.
+Kinland will not retaliate or allow retaliation in respect of any reports made by an Employee in good faith.